 Google settles with FTC over in-app charges

-NEW YORK (AP) — Google has agreed to pay full refunds totaling at least $19 million to consumers who were charged for purchases that children made via apps without parental consent from the Google Play app store.
+NEW YORK (AP) — The government says Google has agreed to pay full refunds totaling at least $19 million to consumers who were charged for purchases that children made via apps without parental consent from the Google Play app store.

-According to the FTC complaint, when Google introduced in-app charges to the Google Play in 2011, they were not password protected.
-As a result, children could buy virtual items just by clicking on popup boxes within an app while they used it.
-In mid- to late-2012, Google instituted a pop-up box that asked for a password before a payment could be made but that still opened up a 30-minute window during which a password wasn't required.
+The government says when Google first introduced in-app charges to the Google Play app store in 2011, children could buy virtual items just by clicking on popup boxes within an app while they used it.
+In mid- to late-2012, Google instituted a pop-up box that asked for a password before a payment could be made.